Memorial Healthcare System HIPAA Privacy Notice

 Atlanta, GA, 30303

-To file a complaint with the hospital, you may contact the Privacy Officer of the hospital.
+To file a complaint with the hospital, you may contact the Privacy Director of the hospital.
 All complaints must be submitted in writing.

 You will not be penalized for filing a complaint.